-Compliance with all applicable environmental laws and regulations is the starting point for our efforts.
-Beyond these legal requirements, we continually look for innovative ways to decrease energy, water, and materials use.
-Our environmental strategy features four key components:
+Compliance with all applicable environmental legislation is the starting point for our efforts.
+Beyond these legal requirements, we look for and implement ways to decrease energy, water, and materials use and to integrate environmental sustainability to our products and services.

 Engaging Employees in Protecting the Environment